Les Moonves is about to leave CBS, sources say

 Moonves' allies will surely cast his exit as a corporate coup — a successful effort by Redstone to gain a tighter grip on CBS.

-Her allies will point to her position as controlling shareholder and accuse Moonves of plotting a jailbreak attempt.
+Redstone's allies will point to her position as controlling shareholder; accuse Moonves of plotting a jailbreak attempt; and cite the misconduct allegations.

 It is an extraordinary confluence of events — a boardroom battle royale and a #MeToo case at the C-suite level.

+That's what advocacy groups like the Times Up initiative would like to see.

+Times Up said in a statement on Sunday afternoon, "We will accept nothing less than full transparency of the investigation's findings, a commitment to real change across all levels of CBS management and no reward for Les Moonves."

-Representatives for CBS and Redstone declined to comment on Sunday on talks about Moonves' future at the company.
+Representatives for CBS and Redstone declined to comment, ahead of the official announcement.

 Members of the CBS board of directors — the same directors who had been backing Moonves in the dispute with Redstone for months — did not suspend Moonves or force him to step down.